IBM/aspera-cli/docs/README.erb.md

 As far as <%=tool%> is concerned: the executable is Ruby.
 It has its own parsing algorithm, close to a Linux shell parsing.

-Thanksfully, <%=tool%> provides a command to check the value of an argument after parsing: `config echo`.
+Thankfully, <%=tool%> provides a command to check the value of an argument after parsing: `config echo`.
 One can also run <%=tool%> with option `--log-level=debug` to display the command line after parsing.

 The following examples give the same result on Windows: